nanees15/SWE/README.md

 ### 4. GIS:

 * Description / Action:
-    * driver/rider shall be able to open the maps integrated in the application and track the car and route.
+    * driver/rider/customer support shall be able to open the maps integrated in the application and track the car and route.

 * Requirements / Inputs:
     * rider/driver can view map, search for a location and select places to review.
+    * support can view map and track rides.

 * Source:
     * db & user